UAVmatrix/uavcast-pro-docs/docs/pages/Ground-Control.md

 Set a unique name for you destination.

 ##UDP Host##
-Destination (GCS) IP or DNS name.
-(UAVcast-Pro will stream telemetry or video towards this end-point)
+Destination (GCS) IP or DNS name. (uavcast will stream telemetry or video towards this end-point)

 ##Telem Port##
 * Options: `0 - 65536`